Jome0169/MendietaPablo_Annotation_Paper_scripts/README.md

 Below is a detailed example of how to utilize the annotation script implemented in Mendieta et al. Detailed infomration about pre-processing ChIP-seq data to utilize this script is included in the script `update_annotation_by_chromatin_mods.snake`.
-But paired down, the script requires a set a genome annotations in bed format.
+But paired down, the script requires a set a genome annotations in bed format (genes and lncRNAs).
 A set of peaks from ChIP-seq peak calling focused on modifications corresponding to elongation which should occur throughout the gene body (H3K36me3, H3K4me1), as well as initiation modifications which correlate with the promoter of a gene (H3K4me3, H3K56ac).
 At least one modification of